Ladislav Quis

-Ladislav Quis (7 February 1846, Čáslav – 1 September 1913, Černošice) was a Czech writer, poet, lawyer, journalist, translator and critic; associated with the literary group, Ruchovci.
+Ladislav Quis (7 February 1846 – 1 September 1913) was a Czech writer, poet, lawyer, journalist, translator and critic.
+He was associated with the literary group Ruchovci.

 Biography

-He was born to the city physician, Ignác Quis, and his wife Veronika, née Matieková.
+Quis was born on 7 February 1846 in Čáslav, Bohemia, Austrian Empire (now the Czech Republic).
+He was born to the physician Ignác Quis and his wife Veronika, née Matieková.
 His education began at a grammar school in Prague, then continued at the gymnasium in Tábor, during the time its Director was the well known Czech patriot, Václav Křížek.

 At this time, he was already engaged in literary activities; creating a literary association (Slavoj), and a magazine (Lužnice).
 In 1865, he published his first poems and short stories in Tábor (a local magazine that was published until 1941).
 After graduating, he returned to Prague to study law, and received his doctorate in 1874.